damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ## Auth Session {#auth-session-security}

+An access token for the auth_session can always be used and any Application/Device can request a new secure session.
+While this session is secure, the Application/Device has no specific user authentication methods.
+The Application/Device is responsible for implementing this and the user properties can be attached using a secure API.

 ### Auth Session Application/Device Binding ands DPoP

 The auth_session is attached to the Application/Device key not the DPoP key.
 The public/private key used for DPoP SHOULD use be a separate key and can be used in a standard way.